 This makes casein an attractive option for people looking for a protein supplement before bed or if they will be without another protein feeding for longer than 4 hours.

-Additionally, anyone with a dairy allergy can benefit from a plant-based option (always check the label to make sure).
+Additionally, anyone with a dairy allergy can benefit from a plant-based option.

-Additionally, there is no best!
-As shown above, personalized factors comes into play for finding the "best" option for a given person or situation.
+Additionally, there is no best - As shown above, personalized factors come into play for finding the "best" option for a given person or situation.

-Still have questions?
-Chat with us in our Live Chat or visit our team in-store to find a Protein Powder best suited for your goals today!
+Still, have questions?
+Please talk with us in our Live Chat or visit our team in-store to find a Protein Powder best suited for your goals today!